novama/my-spotify-playlists-downloader/docs/en/README.md

 - Playlist names used for filenames are sanitized: invalid filename characters and emoji are removed, but accents and original case are preserved.
-- When using --playlist_name, the script logs the normalized filter and the number of playlists to be exported.
+- When using `--playlist_name`, the script logs the normalized filter and the number of playlists to be exported.
-- When using --clean_output, the script logs each deleted file and confirms the cleaning action.
+- When using `--clean_output`, the script logs each deleted JSON and HTML file and confirms the cleaning action.
+- When using `--liked_songs` alone (without `--playlist_name` or `--all_playlists`), only liked songs will be exported.
+- The HTML report provides a professional overview of your export with modern styling, responsive design, and direct file paths for easy access to exported files.
+- All export combinations are flexible: you can export liked songs, specific playlists, all playlists, or any combination thereof.

 ---